Skip to main content

 1. Usage stats

-This button showcases the Usage stats section, which highlights detailed information about performance and resource utilization during a Chat session.
-These stats encompass various metrics to track the efficiency and cost associated with the session.
+This button showcases the Usage Stats card, which highlights detailed information about performance and resource utilization during a Chat session.
+These statistics encompass various metrics to track the efficiency and cost associated with the session.

-• Usage: This section furnishes additional insights into the utilization of resources throughout the Chat session.
+• usage: This section provides additional insights about the resources used for the LLM response.

-• Input tokens: Indicates the number of tokens present in the user's query.
+• input_tokens: This indicates the number of tokens in the user's input.

-• Output tokens: Reflects the number of tokens in the generated response.
+• output_tokens: This reflects the number of tokens in the generated output.

 1. Delete response